 - Pramod Mistry, M.D., Ph.D., FRCP, is a professor of Pediatrics, Medicine, and Cellular and Molecular Physiology at Yale School of Medicine.
 Dr. Mistry is the director of the National Gaucher Disease Treatment Center and a member of the National Gaucher Foundation Medical Advisory Board.

-- Neal Weinreb, M.D., is an associate professor of Human Genetics and Hematology at the University of Miami Miller School of Medicine, a member of the National Gaucher Foundation Medical Advisory Board, and the director of the University Research Foundation for Lysosomal Storage Diseases in Coral Springs, Fla.
+- Neal J. Weinreb, M.D., is a Voluntary Associate Professor of Clinical Genetics and Medicin (Hematology); Miller School of Medicine, University of Miami.
+Dr. Weinreb is a member of the National Gaucher Foundation Medical Advisory Board.

 Read the information on Gaucher disease covered during the symposium: